-A vintage Arabic sofreh, or bread-making kilim, featuring a large central medallion.
+A semi-antique Arabic sofreh, or bread-making kilim, featuring a large central medallion.
 Surrounding the medallion are square-shaped motifs that repeat throughout the various borders.
 This kilim is exceptionally sturdy, making it ideal for high-traffic areas.

 Material: 100% hand-spun sheep wool